sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 ## Partial unification to the rescue

-With partial-unification flag enabled, the same code works without declaring the useless types or any types trick:
+With partial-unification flag enabled, the same code works without declaring the useless types or any types trick: :muscle:

 ```scala
 // build.sbt